 Of course, none of this was known prior to the bout’s first round.
 I had subscribed to the idea that Martinez was sufficiently healed to win.
 After all, Cotto is a fighter with considerable mileage himself.
 This made witnessing the Puerto Rican pomp in Manhattan feel like a sad case of misguided enthusiasm.
 Cotto has always been a fine boxer with a pleasing style and a likable, if sedate, demeanor, but he didn’t appear dynamic enough to overcome the disadvantages of facing someone bigger, stronger, and faster.
 Or so I believed.
 And thus to me the Boricuan pride in Cotto seemed like a form of self-exaltation that would inevitably let the faithful down.
 At Friday’s weigh-in, attended by thousands forming a line that snaked down Seventh Avenue, Cotto’s fans danced, sang, and reveled in themselves.
 It was mid-afternoon, and their enthusiasm wasn’t abetted by alcohol but a sense of collective pride, which they projected onto their fighter.

 From then on, the two fighters were, in a figurative sense, moving in opposite directions even as they came together in ring center.
 Martinez tried to establish a rhythm by staying outside of Cotto’s jab, where he couldn’t be assaulted again.
 But he had no energy, no spark, and looked physically shot: slow, ponderous, and throwing punches that could have been timed with a calendar.
-This spells doom for a shoddy defensive fighter who keeps his hands too low for his own good.
-Meanwhile, Cotto fought with the pep of a man much younger but with the acumen of a tenured champion.
-The “Boricua” was relaxed yet aggressive and efficient with his punches, connecting at a better than fifty percent clip.
-All of this confidence and effectiveness was contained in his body language; Cotto’s heavy shoulders bobbed loosely as his feet skimmed across the canvas.
+This spells doom for a shoddy defensive fighter who keeps his hands too low for his own good, while Cotto fought with the pep of a man not only much younger but with the acumen of a tenured champion.
+“Junito” was relaxed, yet aggressive and efficient with his punches, connecting at a better than fifty percent clip.
+All of this confidence and effectiveness was contained in his body language; Cotto’s muscular shoulders bobbed loosely as his feet skimmed across the canvas.

 The disparity between the combatants was so great that it was obvious, quite early, that Martinez stood no chance.
 As a proud champion should, he refused to quit, and it became difficult to watch when, in the ninth round, Cotto’s relentless attack had Martinez staggering about the ring like a drunkard trying to avoid an aggrieved lover.
 Any person with a beating heart had to feel for him then.
-When a top boxer is beaten badly, discussion always follows about how he’s been ‘exposed’, and often this talk is mere hyperbole, but there did appear to be some revelation here.
+When a top boxer is beaten badly, discussion always follows about how he’s been “exposed,” and often this talk is mere hyperbole, but there appeared to be some revelation here.
 Martinez, a courageous champion, received an authoritative beat-down, the kind which ends careers.
-Fortunately for Sergio, when he trudged back to his corner after the dreadful ninth, trainer Pablo Sarmiento benevolently ended the bout to save his man from shaving more years off his life.
+But when Sergio trudged back to his corner after the dreadful ninth, trainer Pablo Sarmiento benevolently ended the bout to save his man from shaving more years off his life.